-Émer Deane: There was the 'two years release', which was a limited amnesty.
+Émer Deane: There was the 2-years-release, which was a limited amnesty.
 People can still be prosecuted, which in small numbers happened.
 No British soldier ever served time in jail.
-For the Irish government this was most difficult because the IRA or the British army killed a number of our citizens but it has to be accepted.
+For the Irish government this was most difficult because a number of our citizen were killed by the IRA or the British army, and it has to be accepted.
 For Britain it was most difficult to accept international assistance and find a way to talk to the IRA.
-To

-Ireland it was challenging to change the constitution, and to release prisoners.
-For the IRA it was difficult to realise that decommissioning was not surrender.
+To Ireland it was challenging to change the constitution, and to release prisoners.
+For the IRA it was difficult to realise decommissioning that was not surrender.
 For Unionists, the challenge was to share power!
 All of that was quite big, easy for no one.
 There is only peace when everyone accepts that peace is better than winning.

-Participant: We have the 8th ceasefire period in Turkey and we have not been able to start negotiating yet.
-The first ceasefire by the PKK was in 1993 and the 8th in 2013.
+Participant 7: We have the 8th ceasefire period in Turkey, we have not been able to start negotiating yet.
+The first ceasefire by the PKK was in 1993, the 8th in 2013.
 Now our government does not accept a third party or international involvement.
 There are no official decrees of forming a committee of Wisemen.
-Under such conditions no international third party is allowed inside Turkey and so there is no monitoring.
+Under such conditions, no international third party is allowed inside Turkey, there is no monitoring.
 What do you think about a monitoring group that is formed of Turkish citizens?
-There were ceasefires on the part of the IRA; we are still backwards and we do not have time to wait that long.
-Do you have suggestions on how we can use our time more effectively and how we can make negotiations and agreements?
-The Kurdish problem has interests in four countries in the Middle East, the UK and the US.
+There were ceasefires of the IRA, we are still backwards; we do not have time to wait that long.
+Do you have suggestions how we can use our time more effectively, how we need to make negotiations and agreements?
+The Kurdish problem interests four countries in the Middle East, and the UK and the US.
 The PKK is organised in four countries, Syria, Iraq, Iran, and Turkey.
 It has military troops and a strong diaspora in Europe.
 The problem is time.
-A public survey shows 60-70 per cent support for the peace process in Turkey.
 What mistakes can we avoid?
+For example, a public survey shows 60-70% support for the peace process in Turkey.

-Émer Deane: A broadening of the problem is needed.
+Émer Deane: Broadening of the problem is needed.
 It cannot just be about the PKK and the ceasefire.
 You need a vision in Turkey.
 If there is public support, the conversation must be wider, not necessarily international.
 In terms of the status question: you need to have an independent voice.
-In Northern Ireland, for example, there were leaders of the faiths overseeing decommissioning.
-It worked because they were trusted.
-Because of Syria, public perception is changing; the US and the

-UK are looking at things differently.
+In Northern Ireland for example, there were leaders of the faiths overseeing decommissioning, it worked because they were trusted.
+Because of Syria, public perception is changing, the US and the UK are looking at things differently.
 There are opportunities and risks.
 There is a need to try and find new discourse in public.
-Use international interest if people are already interested but this does not mean that international actors must lead it.
+Use international interest, people are already interested, this doesn't mean that is must be led by international actors.
 Use the interest, capture it, and create a process.
-Even if it is separate in order not to upset those who do not want international involvement.
+Even if it is separate, to not upset those who do not want international involvement.

 Kevin Kelly: This came up many times.
 Perhaps for Ireland, it was less of a challenge to find a neutral credible international voice.
-In many other conflicts that we advised it was a real struggle to identify such a neutral voice because of geopolitics.
+In many other conflicts we advised, it was a real struggle to identify such a neutral voice because of geopolitics.